formkit/docs-content/inputs/file.md

 ## Props & Attributes

-The `file` input has no unique props but the native HTML input does have a number of unique attributes that alter the behavior of the file uploader.
+The `file` input has a few unique props.
+There are also several commonly used native HTML attributes that assist in controlling file uploads.

 <reference-table input="file" :attrs="['accept', 'capture', 'multiple', 'webkitdirectory']" :data="[{prop: 'file-item-icon', type: 'String', default: '’’', description: 'Specifies <a href=&quot;/plugins/icons&quot;>an icon</a> to put in the <code>fileItemIcon</code> section.
 Only shows when there is a file selected.
 Defaults to the <code>fileDoc</code> icon.'}, {prop: 'file-remove-icon', type: 'String', default: '’’', description: 'Specifies <a href=&quot;/plugins/icons&quot;>an icon</a> to put in the <code>fileRemoveIcon</code> section.
 Only shows when a file is selected.
 Defaults to the <code>close</code> icon.'}, {prop: 'no-files-icon', type: 'String', default: '’’', description: 'Specifies <a href=&quot;/plugins/icons&quot;>an icon</a> to put in the <code>noFilesIcon</code> section.
 Only shows when no file is selected.
 Defaults to the <code>fileDoc</code> icon.'}]">
 </reference-table>